-- 4.2.1.
-An ongoing permanent role in any agency in the Public Sector will only be considered suitable for the purposes of redeployment if (unless the employee otherwise agrees): - a.
-The hours of work remain the same or similar; - b.
-The level of remuneration is not less than what the employee was earning prior to becoming a redeployee: - c.
-It is a reasonable distance/location from the employee's residence to the new place of employment; - d.
-The classification is not lower than the employee was previously engaged as; - e.
-The nature of the work is such that it is reasonable to perform, taking into account the employee's skill and experience; - f.
+- b.
+The level of remuneration is not less than what the employee was earning prior to becoming a redeployee, including but not limited to penalty rates, shift rates, overtime and allowances. - c.
+If an employee's pay fluctuates from fortnight to fortnight, the employee will be paid no less than the average of what they were paid (including penalty rates, shift rates, overtime and allowances) in the 12 months prior to becoming a redeployee (for the purposes of this calculation paid and unpaid leave will be excluded); - d.
+It is a reasonable distance/location from the employee's residence to the new place of employment; - e.
+The classification is not lower than the employee was previously engaged as; - f.
+The nature of the work is such that it is reasonable to perform, taking into account the employee's skill and experience; - g.
 There are no extenuating factors specific to the employee/worksite that would make it unreasonable for the employee to perform the ongoing permanent role. - 4.2.2 The above criteria does not limit further discussions and agreements between the employee and their case manager.